jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/normal-and-bright-palette.md

 Bright colors have higher intensity that stand more out than normal colors.

+!!! note "Color Definition May Vary from Terminal to Terminal"
+    Be aware that text in standard red color isn't the same tone of red in all terminals, whether it's normal or bright.
+Sometimes with a little orange teint, sometimes a little darker.
+And the same goes for other standard colors.

+    Find an overview of various terminals and their color palettes [here](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit).

 ## Overview
 | Color | Normal | Bright |
 | ----- | :----: | :----: |